atextor/OGIT-wiki/OGIT-ontology-details.md

 * _Verbs_ are binary relations (edges) between two Entities and describe something an Entity does to or with another,
 * _Attributes_ are binary relations (edges) between an Entity and a scalar value, such as a string or an integer.

-### Relation between and OGIT ontology and OGIT data

-[comment]: # (GraphIT is not mentioned before.
-GraphIT should be understood as ONE implementation that makes use of OGIT and therefore mentions of it should not be interspersed with the actual OGIT documentation)

-[comment]: # (TODO)
-The actual data will be stored in GraphIT.
-GraphIT is based on a graph database and used the OGIT ontology to ensure that only valid data gets stored.
-We have the following relation between graph data and ontology definitions:
-* Each **vertex** in the graph must be a valid instance of an _entity_ type defined by the ontology
-* All vertex **properties** must be valid w.r.t. the _attribute_ definitions from the ontology (what attribute validity means will be explained below)
-* All **edges** in the graph must have labels defined by some _verb_ type in the ontology.
-* All triples defined by graph data must be valid according to the ontology (see below for more details)

-Note: to prevent some confusion from now on we will use the terms _attribute_, _entity_, and _verb_ whenever referring to elements from the ontology and _property_, _vertex_, and _edge_ when talking about instance data.
+OGIT does not specify how an implementation to manage instance data must look like, but on the [Start page](wiki/Home.md) you can find some pointers on how to get started with OGIT and different technologies.
+Although it is no technical requirement, using a graph database or triple store to store instance data is a good idea due to the nature of RDF format.
+You can then use whatever APIs the technology you choose provides to insert and query data, e.g., REST APIs or SPARQL endpoints.

 ### OGIT ontology format description

 The ontology is represented in the [Resource Description Format](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) (RDF), specifically the [Turtle](https://www.w3.org/TR/2014/REC-turtle-20140225/)-Syntax.
 By convention, each definition of an entity, a verb or an attribute is described in a separate file.

 #### Attribute definitions